 3. FIVE-YEAR TRANSFERABLE LIMITED STRUCTURAL WARRANTY.
-Crownline/Finseeker also offers to the first purchaser of this boat after the original retail purchaser a Transferable Limited Structural Warranty under which Crownline/Finseeker will pay 100% of the cost to repair or replace the fiberglass hull or deck if it is found to be structurally defective within five (5) years after the date of the original retail purchase of the boat.
+Crownline / Finseeker also offers to the first purchaser of this boat after the original retail purchaser a Transferable Limited Structural Warranty under which Crownline / Finseeker will pay 100% of the cost to repair or replace the fiberglass hull or deck if it is found to be structurally defective within five (5) years after the date of the original retail purchase of the boat.
 A Five-Year Limited Hull Blister Warranty may be transferred one time only by the original retail purchaser to a subsequent purchaser.

-All repairs and replacements under this Transferable Limited Structural Warranty shall be performed by Crownline/Finseeker or a dealer of Crownline/Finseeker chosen in Crownline/Finseeker's sole discretion.
-This Transferable Limited Structural Warranty is available to the first purchaser of the boat after the original retail purchaser (but to no other owner of the boat) provided the transfer of the boat occurs within five (5) years after the date of purchase by the original retail purchaser and the second purchaser registers the transfer with Crownline/Finseeker and pays the established warranty transfer fee in accordance with the requirements set forth below.
-To register the transfer, the second purchaser must acquire from the original retail purchaser the Transferable Warranty Registration stub, supply the information requested and mail it together with the required transfer fee payment to Crownline/Finseeker Boats, 11884 Country Club Road, West Frankfort, IL 62896.
-Crownline/Finseeker must receive the completed stub and payment within fifteen (15) days of purchase from the original retail purchaser.
-Proof of purchase date is required.
-Inquiries concerning the required transfer fee and unexpired term of warranty on a particular Crownline/Finseeker boat should be directed to Crownline/Finseeker's Customer Service Department at (618) 937-6426.
+All repairs and replacements under this Transferable Limited Structural Warranty shall be performed by Crownline / Finseeker or a dealer of Crownline / Finseeker chosen in Crownline / Finseeker's sole discretion.
+This Transferable Limited Structural Warranty is available to the first purchaser of the boat after the original retail purchaser (but to no other owner of the boat) provided the transfer of the boat occurs within five (5) years after the date of purchase by the original retail purchaser and the second purchaser registers the transfer with Crownline / Finseeker and pays the established warranty transfer fee in accordance with the requirements set forth below.
+To register the transfer, the second purchaser must acquire from the original retail purchaser the Transferable Warranty Registration stub, supply the information requested and mail it together with the required transfer fee payment to Crownline / Finseeker Boats, 11884 Country Club Road, West Frankfort, IL 62896.
+The second purchaser must also provide evidence of an inspection performed by an authorized Crownline Boats dealer evidencing the condition of the boat and identifying any existing defects.
+Crownline / Finseeker must receive the completed stub and payment within fifteen (15) days of purchase from the original retail purchaser.
+A Bill of Sale or retail purchase contract is required.
+Inquiries concerning the required transfer fee and unexpired term of warranty on a particular Crownline / Finseeker boat should be directed to Crownline / Finseeker's Customer Service Department at (618) 937-6426.
 The model, hull identification number and original retail purchaser's name will be needed to provide this information.
-As of June 1, 2021, the established warranty transfer fee is \$750.00 for boats with hull lengths of less than 25' and \$850.00 for boats will hull lengths of 25' or more, but Crownline/Finseeker may, in its sole discretion, revise such fees from time to time without prior notice.
-This Transferable Limited Structural Warranty is further subject to all limitations and conditions explained below.
+As of June 1, 2020, the established warranty transfer fee is \$750.00 for boats with hull lengths of less than 25' and \$850.00 for boats will hull lengths of 25' or more, but Crownline / Finseeker may, in its sole discretion, revise such fees from time to time without prior notice.
+This Transferable Limited Structural Warranty is further subject to all limitations and conditions explained below

-- 4. FIVE-YEAR LIMITED HULL BLISTER WARRANTY.
-Provided that the original factory gelcoat surface has not been altered, Crownline/Finseeker warrants to the original retail purchaser of this boat that for a period of five (5) years after the date of the original retail purchase Crownline/Finseeker will pay all or a portion of the cost to correct or repair any osmotic blisters which occur on the underwater gelcoated surfaces of the hull according to the following prorated schedule: - Up to two (2) years after date of original retail purchase: Crownline/Finseeker pays 100% of repair cost; - After two (2) years but up to three (3) years after date of original retail purchase: Crownline/Finseeker pays 60% of repair cost;
+4. FIVE-YEAR LIMITED HULL BLISTER WARRANTY.
+Provided that the original factory gelcoat surface has not been altered, Crownline / Finseeker warrants to the original retail purchaser of this boat that for a period of five (5) years after the date of the original retail purchase Crownline / Finseeker will pay all or a portion of the cost to correct or repair any osmotic blisters which occur on the underwater gelcoated surfaces of the hull according to the following prorated schedule:

-- After three (3) years but up to four (4) years after date of original retail purchase: Crownline/Finseeker pays 50% of repair cost; - d.
-After four (4) years but up to five (5) years after date of original retail purchase: Crownline/Finseeker pays 40% of repair cost; - e.
-After five (5) years after date of original retail purchase: Crownline/Finseeker pays 0% of repair cost.
+- Up to two (2) years after date of original retail purchase: Crownline / Finseeker pays 100% of repair cost; - b.
+After two (2) years but up to three (3) years after date of original retail purchase: Crownline / Finseeker pays 60% of repair cost; - c.
+After three (3) years but up to four (4) years after date of original retail purchase: Crownline / Finseeker pays 50% of repair cost; - d.
+After four (4) years but up to five (5) years after date of original retail purchase: Crownline / Finseeker pays 40% of repair cost; - e.
+After five (5) years after date of original retail purchase: Crownline / Finseeker pays 0% of repair cost.